Designing the core payment flows for a new mobile banking app

 Year — 2021

-My focus was the payment ecosystem: transfers, payment requests, credit cards, international payments, and the shared interaction patterns behind them.
+My focus was the payment ecosystem: domestic transfers, international payments, payment requests, credit-card journeys, and the shared interaction patterns behind them.

 A key design move was simplifying how transfers worked.